RvTechiNNovate/Dictionary_app/README.md

-# Getting Started with Create React App
+# Getting Started with Dictionary Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is Hosted in [Netlify](https://dictionary-v2.netlify.app/).

 ## Available Scripts